MayoMary/Project/README.md

 ******** Insert pics of the 3 species

 -----------------------------
-## Background information - Research it and write a summary about it
+## Background information:

 # In 1936, Ronald Fisher collected data on three species of the Iris flower which is referred as the Iris data set.
-# However, it has also been referred to as Anderson's Iris data set as Edgar Anderson gathered the data.
-# The names of the three species selected were setosa, versicolor and virginica.
-# The data collected took measurements in centimeteres of the following features  - the length and width of the petals and also both the length and width of the sepals.
-# In total, 150 iris plants with 50 plants from each of the three species had these dimensions recorded.
-# The Iris data set is described in statistics as a multivariate data set where there is more than one outcome to a variable.
-# The purpose of the data set was to illustrate linear discrimiant analysis which displayed how the species difered from each other.
+However, it has also been referred to as Anderson's Iris data set as Edgar Anderson gathered the data.
+The names of the three species selected were setosa, versicolor and virginica.
+The data collected took measurements in centimeteres of the following features  - the length and width of the petals and also both the length and width of the sepals.
+In total, 150 iris plants with 50 plants from each of the three species had these dimensions recorded.
+The Iris data set is described in statistics as a multivariate data set where there is more than one outcome to a variable.
+Based on the findings from the Iris data set, Fisher illustrated linear discrimiant analysis which displayed how the species differed from each other.